Phlanka Logo

 How texture paths get into the RVMAT

-The plugin uses a template file and replaces placeholder values at export time.
-The paths to the NOHQ, SMDI, AS, and EM textures are written in automatically based on whatever was exported.
-If a texture was not exported (checkbox unticked), the RVMAT falls back to a default DayZ-compatible placeholder colour value for that slot — so the RVMAT will always be valid even if you only exported CO.
+The plugin uses a template and replaces placeholders at export time.
+Paths to NOHQ, SMDI, AS, and EM textures are written in automatically.
+If a texture was not exported, that slot falls back to a DayZ-compatible placeholder colour so the RVMAT is always valid.

-The RVMAT file is always overwritten when you export.
-If you need custom values in the file, capture them as an RVMAT preset before re-exporting, so they are reapplied automatically.
-Do not edit the .rvmat file directly — changes will be lost on the next export.
+The RVMAT is always overwritten on export.
+Save your values as an RVMAT preset before re-exporting so they are reapplied automatically.
+Do not edit the .rvmat file directly.

 Config Generation

-The third tab.
-Optionally generates a config.cpp file — a DayZ / Arma class definition that wires your item's textures and material into the game.
-This saves you from writing the boilerplate by hand and ensures the hidden selection names match what you painted.
+The fourth tab.
+Optionally generates a config.cpp file — a DayZ class definition that wires your item's textures and material into the game.
+Hidden selection names are set in the Texture Sets tab per tile; this tab handles the class details and required addons.

 Generate Config — Checkbox